CENTERTOWN ELEMENTARY SCHOOL HANDBOOK 2022-23

 PERSONAL COMMUNICATION DEVICES AND PHONE USE

 A “personal communication device” is a device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor.
-Students shall not possess personal communication devices on their person.
-This shall include backpacks, lockers, purses, etc. (If a student must bring a device to school, it must be placed in the office.
-It may be retrieved at the end of the day.)
-If a student is discovered in possession of a personal communication device on school property during the regular day, the device will be confiscated on the first offense and taken to the principal’s office.
+If a student is using a device on school property during the regular day, the device will be confiscated on the first offense and taken to the principal’s office.
 A parent may come to reclaim the phone from the office.
-If the phone is taken a second time during the school year, it will be sent to the principal’s office and kept for the remainder of the school term.
+If the phone is taken a second time during the school year, it will be sent to the principal’s office and kept until a parent conference is held.
 We, the Warren County School System and Centertown School, are not responsible for lost or stolen cell phones.
 School phones are for emergency use only and students may use the phone in the office with a phone pass from the homeroom teacher.
 Emergency calls do not include forgotten lunch money, forgotten items, permission to stay after school, or permission to go home with another student.
 Teachers, students, and parents are expected to make arrangements for after school activities or to cancel afternoon activities in advance, not the day of the activity

 The purpose of the agenda book is to help students become more organized and provide daily communication between school and parents.
 An organized student will be more successful in school.
 Students are responsible for having this agenda book at all times.
 As students become more comfortable with completing the agenda book, they will discover how much time it will save in trying to remember schedules, assignments, important dates, and deadlines.
 Students, teachers, and parents need to share the responsibility for completing this agenda book each day and setting goals for constant improvement.
 The school will provide the first agenda book.
 If for some reason a child needs another agenda book, there will be a $5 charge for each additional book at parent’s expense.